dniel/traefik-forward-auth0/docs/overview.md

 Will set the Session Cookies in the browser with Access Token and ID-Token to hold the current user session between http request.

+### Signout
+Call this endpoint when logged in to remove the session cookies from your browser and call Auth0 logout endpoint which will log out your session in Auth0 as well.

+### Userinfo
+Call this endpoint when logged in to retrieve user information.